-Finally, the inclusion of input-output linkages in and across countries in our model is prompted by recent work emphasizing the growing importance of trade in intermediate inputs, particularly in light of their contribution to the trade collapse during the global financial crisis.
-10 Embedding a vertically integrated production structure in their two-country real business cycle model, Burstein, Kurz and Tesar (2008) find cross-country production linkages and complementarity in domestic and foreign inputs strengthen the relationship between trade and business cycle comovement.
-Johnson (2014) introduces production linkages in a multi-country model, and shows it predicts the strong correlation between trade linkages and output comovement only when shocks are correlated across countries.
-Elsewhere, Alessandria and Choi (2014) find these linkages contribute to the gains from trade in a model where sunk and flow fixed costs influence firms' forward-looking choices on whether to enter or remain in export markets.
-Consistent with the results in these earlier studies, we find allowing a realistic share for material inputs in our model increases cross-country transmission of productivity shocks; however, it is of little consequence in the transmission of financial shocks.
+Finally, our inclusion of input-output linkages is prompted by recent work emphasizing the importance of intermediate inputs trade, particularly in the trade collapse during the global financial crisis.
+Embedding a vertically integrated production structure in their two-country IRBC model, Burstein, Kurz and Tesar (2008) find cross-country production linkages and complementarity in domestic and foreign inputs strengthen the relationship between trade and business cycle comovement.
+Johnson (2014) shows a multi-country model with production linkages predicts the strong correlation between trade linkages and output comovement only when shocks are correlated across countries.
+Alessandria and Choi (2014) find these linkages contribute to the gains from trade in a model where fixed costs influence firms' export market participation choices.
+Consistent with the results in these prior studies, we find allowing a realistic share for material inputs increases cross-country transmission of productivity shocks in our model; however, it adds nothing to financial shock transmission.